arturbac/presets/README.md

 ## Error Handling

-The library uses `expected<T, error_info>` from std or if not available from simple_enum for robust error handling, providing detailed information about any failures in loading or processing presets.
+The library uses `expected<T, error_info>`, std::expected is used by default or if not available a one from simple_enum for robust error handling, providing detailed information about any failures in loading or processing presets.

 ## Contributing